NicholasDollick/JavaChat/README.md

      <Tags>
      <Latitude>
      <Longitude>

-## **Friend Of A Friend**
-Emulates the idea of Facebook's suggested friends system.
-Program analyzes a person's friendship group, and suggests someone who has mutual friends but it not already friends with them.

 ### **P2PChatService**
 Includes both host and client sources.
 In order to connect, the port number in *Server* must be changed, along with the IP in either *clientTest* or *customUser* to reflect correct values.
 Functionality being worked on: